VincentAmante/palia-tools/README.md

 [Link to Website](https://palia-garden-planner.vercel.app)

+## Is this Open-Source?

+Technically no, as I've been hoping for an all-clear from the Palia Team.
+As it hasn't arrived yet and I'm still waiting,
+I've decided to at least make the code itself publicly available for viewing for full transparency and to allow critiques/suggestions/issues/etc.

 ## Why is this called Palia Tools?

 There's current plans to add other tools once the planner is considered feature-complete, with everything on the Road Map being ticked off.